webfansplz/vue-c2c/README.md

    */
   visible?: boolean
   /**
+   * Return a placeholder component that allows specifying the insertion position.
+   * @default false
+   */
+  withPlaceholder?: T
+  /**
    * Function that returns an HTMLElement where the component should be appended to.
+   * Only applies if `withPlaceholder` option is false.
    * @default ()=> document.body
    */
   appendTo?: () => HTMLElement